konstanzer/Ace_versus_Ace/README.md

 **Stacked bar chart of pitch frequencies in 2020**

+#### Total observations:
+* Gerrit Cole: 1203
+* Jacob deGrom: 1135

 <img alt="" src="src/visuals/stacked_bar_pitches.png" width='800'>

 ___

 **Boxplots of speed, spin rates, and movement lateral and vertical**

+#### Key takeaways:
+* Cole has a higher average spin rate average although deGrom has a much greater range of spin values.
+* Cole has a higher average movement in both the x and z axes.

 Release speeds             |  Release spin rates :-------------------------:|:-------------------------: